 Psychiatrist, bioethicist, Columbia University Professor and Director of the Masters of Bioethics Program

-Johnson & Johnson Vice President of Innovation, Global Health, and Science Policy Communication
+Johnson & Johnson Global Head, Office of Innovation, Public Health, and Scientific Engagement

 Venture capitalist, Lauder Partners LLC Managing Director

 Epidemiologist, former OSHA Assistant Secretary, author of The Triumph of Doubt and Doubt Is Their Product

 National Public Radio (NPR) science correspondent, National Association of Science Writers past president

 Manu Prakash, Ph.D.

 Bioengineer, Stanford University Associate Professor, MacArthur Fellow, Foldscope co-inventor